kimiasedighi/depression-detection-MSN-model/README.md

 ## 📖 Citation

 Adapted from the paper:
-> A Deep Multiscale Spatiotemporal Network for Assessing Depression From Facial Dynamics
+> A Deep Multiscale Spatiotemporal Network for Assessing Depression from Facial Dynamics by Wheidima Carneiro de Melo, Eric Granger and Abdenour Hadid
 > *IEEE Transactions on Affective Computing*

 This repo applies the method to **Kinect body pose data**.